Pygmy (novel): Style

 Pygmy is an epistolary novel.
 Each chapter is a dispatch from the main character, Pygmy, writing as Agent Number 67, presumably to his home country's government.
 The book uses incorrect grammar, mostly comical "Engrish", written in a detached, scientific tone.
 Pygmy lambasts American culture and society through its comically biased first person narrative, often with humorous effects.
 As with many other Palahniuk novels, there are numerous small themes woven throughout the novel.
 Palahniuk has called these recurring themes the "chorus" in Pygmy; he talks about the fighting moves that Agent Number 67 can use to kill a man in one punch or kick, the frequent recitations of elements of the periodic table, and numerous quotes from historical dictators, politicians, generals, and philosophers.

+Reception

+Kirkus Reviews gave a positive review, calling the novel "stylistically exhilirating" and "occasionally hilarious".
+The Guardian commented that the novel had "often quite funny overkill" and a "casually exiguous plot".
+Doug Johnstone, writing for The Independent, gave a mixed review, criticizing the inconsistencies of the plot, the narration, finale, but praising the humor, and concluded: "Ultimately, Pygmy feels a little light on content and themes.
+It's undoubtedly entertaining for the most part, and often pretty funny, but you get the feeling that the convoluted style is only really serving to obfuscate a lack of new ideas and subject matter."